The Mt Ebal Curse Tablet

 History VIII

-Why the intense scorn about Stripling’s early pronouncement about the Mount Ebal Curse Tablet?
+Why the intense scorn about Stripling’s pronouncement about the Curse Tablet?

-Accepted archaeological procedure discouraged reporting a find until after it has completed peer review by the appropriate scholarly community.
-This protocol Stripling admittedly violated.
+The archaeological community acknowledged a procedure.
+It discouraged reporting a find until after it has completed peer review.
+This Stripling admitted to violating.

 Otherwise, proceed below.

-Regarding this infraction Stripling explained that he had feared losing his intellectual stake in his find.
-He thus felt compelled, despite protocol, to release publicly what he perceived about his artifact’s nature.
+About this infraction, Stripling explained that he had feared losing his intellectual stake.
+He thus felt compelled, despite protocol, to release what he had.

-Unfortunately, this happened in the wake of another biblical archaeology embarrassment, one that heightened sensitivity about scholarly procedures.1
+Unfortunately, this happened in the wake of another archaeology embarrassment.
+This had heightened sensitivity about procedures.1

-Israel Antiquities Authority had prematurely publicized their analysis of a Tel Lachish pottery sherd.
-Their news release heralded the pottery bit as the first found in Israel referencing King Darius the Great of Persia 2500 years ago.2
+The Israel Antiquities Authority had publicized its analysis of a Tel Lachish sherd.
+Their news release heralded it as a first.
+No written reference in Israel before had mentioned Darius the Great.
+This Persian King lived about 2500 years ago.2

 The tomb of Darius the Great (550 B.C. to 486 B.C.) at Naqsh-e-Rustam